Anzumana/Virtual-Janko-Keyboard/README.md

 Designed and Programmed by Mannjamin / Ashley Mann.

 This is a basic virtual piano based on the designs of Paul von Jankó in 1882.
-Paul von Jankó, as the name suggests, invented the Janko Keyboard as an attempt to simply the functionality of the generic piano keybaord.
+Paul von Jankó, as the name suggests, invented the Janko Keyboard as an attempt to simply the functionality of the generic piano keyboard.

 Here is an image of a Jankó Keyboard Layout:
 ![Janko Keyboard](https://upload.wikimedia.org/wikipedia/commons/thumb/c/cf/Janko_keyboard.svg/1200px-Janko_keyboard.svg.png)